 Currently, truckers keep track of their driving hours manually, and it is very easy to manipulate or even falsify these records.
 ELDs eliminate this risk altogether, and they are supposedly tamper-proof.
 While ELDs will ensure that drivers stick to the 11-hour daily driving maximum, assuming that the driver is in full compliance with the rule and that the data on the device has not been altered or compromised, the number of hours that a driver is behind the wheel is not the only concern.

 Typically, truck drivers can be on the road at any time of the day or night, and that loophole may have grave consequences in terms of an individual’s circadian rhythm.
 Essentially, no matter how much rest they get, most people are more alert during the day than they are at night.
 Most people also are naturally drowsy in the early afternoon.
 So, a trucker could be on the road for less than the 11-hour maximum and still be dangerously drowsy.
 If the trucker recently altered his/her schedule, the risk is even higher, because it takes the body some time to develop a new circadian rhythm, especially as individuals enter middle age.

 The time of the wreck, along with information about the tortfeasor’s (negligent driver’s) regular schedule, is probably sufficient to establish drowsiness by a preponderance of the evidence (more likely than not), a finding which entitles the victim/plaintiff to both economic and noneconomic damages.

 Drowsy truck drivers cause thousands of crashes each year.
 Contact an attorney, like an experienced personal injury attorney Atlanta GA trusts, for more information on your potential case.

-Thanks to our friends and contributors from Butler Tobin for their insight into personal injury and truck accident cases.
+Thanks to our friends and contributors from Butler Law Firm for their insight into personal injury and truck accident cases.